What are OEICs?

 For more help deciding if OEICs are right for you read our guide how to invest in OEICs.

-When you invest in an OEIC you buy shares in the company.
+When you invest in an OEIC you buy shares in a company.
 The total number of these shares changes over time as they are bought and sold.

 Pooling your money with other investors gives the fund manager more buying power to make larger and more diverse investments than you could make on your own.
 This reduces risk by spreading the money across a number of different investments.